doukremt/distance/README.md

 	>>> distance.jaccard("decide", "resize")
 	0.7142857142857143

-Finally, there is a `quick_levenshtein` function, which computes the Levenshtein distance between two strings up to a value of 2 included, and is quite faster than the classic Levenshtein implementation.
-The python version comes from [here](http://writingarchives.sakura.ne.jp/fastcomp), and has been rewritten in C.
+Finally, there is a `fast_comp` function, which computes the distance between two strings up to a value of 2 included.
+If the distance between the strings is higher than that, -1 is returned.
+This function is of limited use, but on the other hand it is quite faster than `levenshtein`.

-Also, an iterator type `iquick_levenshtein` is provided, which comes handy to filter from a long list of strings the ones that resemble a given one:
+A corresponding iterator `ifast_comp` is provided, which comes handy for filtering from a long list of strings the one that resemble a given one, e.g.:

-	>>> g = iquick_levenshtein("foo", ["fo", "bar", "foob", "foo", "foobaz"])
+	>>> g = ifast_comp("foo", ["fo", "bar", "foob", "foo", "foobaz"])
 	>>> sorted(g)
 	[(0, 'foo'), (1, 'fo'), (1, 'foob')]

+`fast_comp` and `ifast_comp` take an optional keyword argument `transpositions`; if its value evaluates to `True` (this is not the default), transpositions will be taken into account for the computation of the edit distance.

 See the functions documentation (`help(funcname)`) for more details.